 When most people think of the clitoris, they tend to think only of the visible head, known as the glans, at the top of the vulva where the inner labia meet.
 However, the clitoris is actually a spongy shaft that reaches almost five inches inside a woman’s body.
 In fact, the average clit is the same length as the average penis!
 The clitoral shaft splits into two ‘legs’ that run underneath the labia and reach as far back as the abdomen.

-If you or your partner is female and you’re interested in getting the maximum pleasure from anal training and anal sex, the most important area to know about is the A-spot or Anterior Fornix Erogenous zone.
+If you or your partner is female and you’re interested in getting the maximum pleasure from anal, the most important area to know about is the A-spot or Anterior Fornix Erogenous zone.
 This is a small area at the back of the vagina near the cervix.
 The A-spot is actually part of the clitoris and can be stimulated during anal play and anal sex!

 Now for the guys: